xianghui/javascript101/content/lessons/1-4-scoping.md

 ### `var` keyword

 As seen in previous examples, variables are defined using the `var` keyword.
-`let` and `const` were introduced later on in ES6 (ECMAScript 6), which allows us to define variables with block scoping (to be elaborated later).
+`let` and `const` were introduced later on in ES6, which allows us to define variables with block scoping (to be elaborated shortly).

 ```javascript
 //Javascript Example